zamastyle/phantom_mhike/Format Block Loops.md

 The default behavior of a format block is similar to a python string.format() call merging variables with static data.
 That is standard documented usage so this help is not going to dive into that.
-Instead we will be examining how to use %% in your format blocks to make a format block "loop".
+Instead, we will be examining how to use %% in your format blocks to make a format block "loop".
 Loop is in quotes here because it is the closest way to describe what is happening here but it is not a conventional loop that you have any level of control over.

-The two use cases for the %% format strategy are input formatting to seperate multi-valued inputs into distinct action runs, and output formatting to make a message prettier and more human readable.
+The two use cases for the %% format strategy are input formatting to separate multi-valued inputs into distinct action runs, and output formatting to make a message prettier and more human readable.
 Strictly speaking these are both more or less the same operation. they are only broken up in this help to make it easier to understand the intent.

 ## Output Format Loops
 Output formatting is more similar to what people expect of a format block so let's begin with that.
-For the purposes of our example we will be using artifacts but this applies to most sources that you can use as input.
+For the purposes of our example, we will be using artifacts but this applies to most sources that you can use as input.

 Imagine we have a container with the below artifacts in it:
 ```